se802/FuseFileSystemBoC/plot_iops/README.md

 # FIO Performance Measurement and Filesystem Comparison

 This project contains two scripts that work together to generate graphs comparing the performance of different filesystems using the FIO benchmark tool.
-The first script generates FIO configurations, runs FIO tests on various filesystems, and saves the results as pickle files.
-The second script reads the generated pickle files, processes the data, and creates comparison charts.
+The first script (generate_configure_file.py) generates FIO configurations, runs FIO tests on various filesystems, and saves the results as pickle files.
+The second script (generate_graphs.py) reads the generated pickle files, processes the data, and creates comparison charts.
+The third script (organize_to_dirs.py) organizes the generated images in more readable folder hierarchy.

 ## Introduction